ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 python src/main.py
 ```

-The link shown in the console (http://127.0.0.1:5000/) opens a web page
+The link shown in the console (http://127.0.0.1:5000/) opens a web page with an interface
-with an interface needed to set the simulation parameters.
+consisting of several boxes: each box accepts a specific input parameter.

 <img src="image_equations/interface.JPG" />

-The required parameters are:
+All required parameters are:
-* Initial Guess of Position and velocity,
+* Initial Guess of Position and Velocity,
 * Initial State Covariance Matrix,
 * Delta Time,
-* Measurements of Position and velocity,
+* Measurements of Position and Velocity,
 * Measurement Covariance Matrix.

 (Details on the operation of the kalman filter and parameter settings